sarnold/test-xilinx-bsp-platform/README.rst

 You can use any directory (build-dir above) to host your build.
-The above commands will build an image for the target using the BSP machine config and the default yocto-linux kernel.
+The above commands will build an image for the target using the BSP machine config and the default BSP kernel.

-The main source code is checked out in the bsp dir above, and the build output dir will default to poky/build-dir unless you choose a different path above.
+The main source code is checked out in the bsp dir above, and the build output dir will default to oe-core/build-dir unless you choose a different path above.

 Source code